spryker/spryker-docs/docs/pbc/all/order-management-system/202311.0/base-shop/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ## LockedStateMachine

-**Example:** In case when multiple processes can push forward an order (callback from third-party & console command) it’s recommended to use LockedStateMachine.
+**Example:** In case when multiple processes can push forward an order from one source state it’s recommended to use LockedStateMachine.
+For example: manual transition, which can be triggered by a different entry points.
 Important to understand:

 1. It implements the same interface as common StateMachine and has locks for all methods except the check-condition command.
-The reason behind - you shouldn’t have any conflict inside the execution of the check-condition command.

-2. Lock works based on MySQL table spy_state_machine_lock - and because it is MySQL sometimes you can face deadlocks (you have to handle them properly) and it takes more time to work with than memory storage (redis for example).
-Also locking works on the order item level, but in most cases more efficient will be used on the order level.
+2. Lock works based on MySQL table spy_state_machine_lock.
+Due to the nature of MySQL sometimes you can face deadlocks (you have to [handle them properly](https://dev.mysql.com/doc/refman/8.4/en/innodb-deadlocks-handling.html)).
+Also, the same operation in MySQL will take more time than memory storage (redis for example).
+Finally, OOTB locking works on the order item level, but in most cases more efficient will be using them on the order level.

 ## Speed-up oms:check-condition (parallel execution & run often than once per minute)